Trishmcc/Project-2021/README.md

 *Import Pandas Library*

 * The Pandas python toolkit which is an open source, is used for data analysis.
-It makes working with CSV files simplier and more effective as it can read and write data from different formats, i.e CSV (Common Seperated Values)[3] The dataframe object is also useful for subsetting which will be demonstated in this project.
+It makes working with CSV files simplier and more effective as it can read and write data from different formats, i.e CSV (Common Seperated Values)[3] The dataframe object is also useful for groupimg which will be demonstated in this project.
 * print(df) clarifies that df is the object name that contains the csv file

 *Data Screening*   SHOW CODE